symphonycms/jit_image_manipulation/README.markdown

 Version `2.0.0` broke a couple of things and lacked some features present in versions `1.x`.
 Hopefully, this version restores all features you enjoyed in `1.x` versions.
-End users and site administrators should not see and differences, but developers should read the [complete release notes](https://github.com/symphonycms/jit_image_manipulation/releases/tag/2.1.0) since there were some minor API changes.
+End users and site administrators should not see any differences, but developers should read the [complete release notes](https://github.com/symphonycms/jit_image_manipulation/releases/tag/2.1.0) since there were some minor API changes.

-`2.0.0` also contained a regression bug, that would have reverted the Apache rewrite rule to one matching extensions.
+`2.0.0` also contained a regression bug that reverted the Apache rewrite rule to one matching extensions.
-The updater should handle this just fine.
+The updater should handle this.
+The Apache rewrite rule is now:
-For the record, the rule is now

 	### IMAGE RULES
 	RewriteRule ^image\/(.+)$ index.php?mode=jit&param=$1 [B,L,NC]